-- An application for the conversion and extension of an existing attached garage to an annexe and 1.1 erection of a new garage. - 1.2 The dwelling is a detached one-and-a-half storey house within a substantial curtilage on the outskirts of the village of Bethel, and is located outside the development boundary of the village.
-The existing property is a four-bedroom house with two of the bedrooms on the ground floor.
-The existing attached garage is single-storey and attached to the side of the dwelling. - 1.3 The proposal involves the conversion and extension of the attached garage to create an annexe.
+- 1.1 A discussion on the application was postponed at the committee on 30 November 2015 in order to facilitate the speaking arrangements. - 1.2 An application for the conversion and extension of an existing attached garage to an annexe and erection of new garage. - 1.3 The dwelling is a detached one and a half storey house within a substantial curtilage on the outskirts of the village of Bethel, and is located outside the development boundary of the village.
+The existing property is a 4-bedroom house with 2 of the bedrooms on the ground floor.
+The existing attached garage is single-storey and attached to the side of the dwelling. - The proposal involves the conversion and extension of the attached garage to create an annex.
 The extensions include raising the roof level to create an upper floor, which means that the ridge of the roof above this part would be approximately 1m higher than the original roof, along with the construction of a two-storey extension to the front, measuring 2.8m by 5.3m, and the construction of a single-storey extension to the rear of the property, measuring 5.3m by 5m with a balcony above.
 The proposal also includes flat roof dormer windows to provide more space in the existing rooms within the roof.
-The proposed annexe would provide a porch with a toilet, hall, utility, kitchen and open-plan dining room and lounge.
+The proposed annexe would provide a porch with a toilet, hall, utility, kitchen and open-plan dining room, and a lounge.
 There would also be two bedrooms (one with a balcony) and a bathroom on the first floor.
-The annexe would provide a surface area of approximately 127m2, and there is no connecting door between it and the main property.
+The annexe would provide a surface area of approximately 127m2, and there is now connecting door between it and the main property.
 It is intended to finish the extensions/annexe to be in keeping with the existing property (stone on the front and render on the rear, with cedar cladding on the rear extension.
-It is intended to have a slate roof on the extension/annexe. - 1.4 The proposal also involves erecting a separate garage with a storeroom above.
+It is intended to have a slate roof on the extension/annex. - 1.5 The proposal also involves erecting a separate garage with a storeroom above.
 The extension measures approximately 6.3m by 7.2m and 3.5m high to the eaves and 5.5m high to the ridge.
 It is intended to install a garage door to the front, with a door for pedestrians and windows on other elevations, and Velux windows in the roof.
 It is intended to finish the garage with rough render, and slate on the roof. - 1.5 The Local Member has called in this application for a decision by the Planning Committee.